 There’s too much to do in one trip, so how should you prioritize all these ideas for just 5-10 days?
 Here’s how I’d structure a trip for first-time visitors who want to hit the highlights without feeling rushed.

-• Day 3 – Next, go to La Fortuna, soak in hot springs
+- Day 3 – Next, go to La Fortuna, soak in the hot springs

 Short on time?
 I would choose 1-2 locations out of the 3 in this itinerary, depending on what you are most interested in doing on your first trip to Costa Rica.